WebAssembly/spec/md-proto/WebAssembly.md

    may [nondeterministically] select any of them to be the result value, but with the most significant bit of the significand field overwritten to be `1`.

- - If the implementation does not choose to use an input NaN as a result value, or if there are no input NaNs, the result value has a [nondeterministic] sign bit, a significand field with `1` in the most significant bit and `0` in the remaining bits.
+ - If the implementation doesn't choose to use an input NaN as a result value, or if there are no input NaNs, the result value has a [nondeterministic] sign bit, a significand field with `1` in the most significant bit and `0` in the remaining bits.